RiskIQ/python_api/README.md

 - **`riq-blacklist`**: client to issue queries for domains and URLs to identify listings in the RiskIQ blacklist.

+See the *Use* section for information on usage.

 ## Installation

     $ python setup.py install

-The package depends on the [Requests](http://docs.python-requests.org/) library.
+The package depends on the Python [Requests](http://docs.python-requests.org/) library.
 If Requests is not installed, it will be installed as a result of the above command.

 ## Setup